markitx/dynamo-backup-to-s3/README.md

 __Arguments__

 * `callback(err)` - callback which is called when all backups are complete, or an error occurs and `stopOnFailure` is true
-* `iterator(item, callback)` - A function to apply to each item in `arr`.
-  The iterator is passed a `callback(err)` which must be called once it has completed.
-If no error has occurred, the `callback` should be run without arguments or with an explicit `null` argument.
-* `callback(err)` - A callback which is called when all `iterator` functions have finished, or an error occurs.

 ### backupTable